Louisiana choosing new US House members in special election | Politics

 “I've had time to refine a vision for our district, one where we can work together to uplift our communities out of poverty through jobs and opportunity, where the best natural resources and the best people attract businesses to create more jobs right here at home, where our children aren't forced out of state for opportunity,” she said.

-Julia Letlow has raised more than $680,000 for the race since announcing her candidacy in January, according to data filed with the Federal Election Commission.
+Julia Letlow has raised more than USD 680,000 for the race since announcing her candidacy in January, according to data filed with the Federal Election Commission.

-Her closest fundraising competitor, Democrat Sandra "Candy" Christophe, brought in just under $70,000.
+Her closest fundraising competitor, Democrat Sandra “Candy” Christophe, brought in USD 75,000.
 Christophe is a social worker from Alexandria who ran unsuccessfully for the seat in the fall, when Luke Letlow won the race.

 The 5th District covers all or part of 24 parishes, including the cities of Alexandria and Monroe.

-Further south, several high-profile candidates are seeking the 2nd District seat in a majority minority district that extends along the Mississippi River into Baton Rouge.
+In the 2nd District, several high-profile candidates are seeking the seat in a majority minority district that extends along the Mississippi River into Baton Rouge.

 The Republican Party-backed candidate is Claston Bernard, a Jamaican-born decathlete who competed in the Olympics, runs a home inspection business and lives in the Baton Rouge suburbs.